-In addition to reviewing and evaluating any new projects submitted during the CoC funding cycle, the U.S. Department of Housing and Urban Development (HUD) also requires that CoCs carefully evaluate and review all renewal projects.
+In addition to reviewing and evaluating any new projects submitted during the Continuum of Care (CoC) funding cycle, the U.S. Department of Housing and Urban Development (HUD) also requires that CoCs carefully evaluate and review all renewal projects.
 As part of that process CoCs are called upon to develop a reallocation process for projects funded with CoC funds.

-The reallocation of funds is an important tool used by CoCs-and has been utilized on multiple occasions by the New Bedford CoC-in making strategic improvements to the CoC's homelessness system.
+The reallocation of funds is an important tool used by CoCs across the county; it is a device that has been utilized on multiple occasions by the New Bedford CoC in its efforts to make strategic improvements to the CoC's homelessness system.
 Through reallocation, the New Bedford CoC can create new projects that are aligned with HUD's goals by eliminating projects that are underperforming or are more appropriately funded from other sources.
 Reallocation is particularly important when new resources are not available and when projects are underperforming.